JimSellmeijer/JimSellmeijer.github.io/index.md

 author: null
 show-tile: false
 ---
-Through my experience in both academia and industry I established myself as a researcher, agile software developer and data scientist.
+Through my experience in both academia and industry, I established myself as a researcher, agile software developer and data scientist.